kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/assignment-4-memory-challenge.md

 **Due date: August 7th, 2023, 10pm GMT**

+## Instructions

+- Review the assignment brief below.
+- Complete your assignment in a Google doc.
+- Download your finished assignment as a pdf and submit on Gradescope and Woolf.

 ## Brief

 This week's assignment will require you to write about your habits and develop a plan to break one bad habit and create one good habit.